Ag Learning Lab

 Don Strauss Animal Science Education Center

-Opening in the fall of 2020, the Don Strauss Animal Science Center (ASEC) will serve as an on-campus experiential learning space for students majoring in agribusiness-animal production, animal science, and pre-veterinary medicine.
-The 10,000 square foot facility includes a flexible pen space with the ability to adapt to different species of farm animals, as well as an enclosed pen space for animals that require more isolation and/or consistent temperature.
+The Don Strauss Animal Science Center (ASEC) opened in November 2020 and serves as an on-campus experiential learning space for students majoring in agribusiness-animal production, animal science, and pre-veterinary medicine.
+The 10,000 square foot facility includes a flexible pen space with the ability to adapt to different species of farm animals, as well as enclosed pen spaces for animals that require more isolation and/or consistent temperature.
 Included in the space is a 1,400 square foot classroom with observation windows overlooking the flexible pens.

-The ASEC will serve as home base those students pursuing degrees in agribusiness-animal production, animal science, and pre-veterinary medicine.
-The space will serve as a lab experience for those students enrolled in courses such as: Animal Anatomy and Physiology, Nutrition of Farm Animals, and Reproduction and Breeding.
+The ASEC serves as a lab experience for those students enrolled in courses such as: Animal Anatomy and Physiology, Nutrition of Farm Animals, Animal Health and Disease, and Reproduction and Breeding.
+As well, student groups such as the Pre-Vet Club, Collegiate Farm Bureau and the HU's Livestock Judging Team call the ASEC home-base.

-When appropriate, the center will also serve as a space for community K-12 schools to visit and learn more about Huntington University and also the animal industry.
-Area 4-H clubs and FFA chapters have already expressed an interest in visiting the space as part of their youth programming
+When appropriate, the center also serves as a space for area K-12 schools to visit and learn more about Huntington University and also the animal industry.
+Area 4-H clubs and FFA chapters have utilized the space as part of their youth programming.
+Additional community groups such as Ag Plus and Purina Feeds have used the classroom as meeting space for feeding deomonstrations.